Royal Family shares guide to mourning after Queen’s death

 It adds that His Majesty King Charles III has stated that a “period of Royal Mourning be observed from now until seven days after The Queen’s Funeral.
 The date of the Funeral will be confirmed in due course.”

+It has been confirmed that the day of the Queen’s state funeral is to be a bank holiday.

+No date has yet been announced for the funeral, but it is likely to take place on Monday 19 September.

-The guidelines also include details on the flags at the royal residences, a royal gun salute, closure of royal residences, flora tributes, and the book of condolences.
+The guidelines also include details on the flags at the royal residences, a royal gun salute, closure of royal residences, floral tributes, and the book of condolences.

 Royal Gun Salute

-There will be a Royal Gun Salute held today (Friday 9 September) in two locations across London at 1pm BST.
+A Royal Gun Salute was held on Friday 9 September in two locations across London at 1pm BST.

-These locations will be Hyde Park by The King’s Troop Royal Horse Artillery and at the Tower of London by the Honourable Artillery Company.
+These locations were Hyde Park by The King’s Troop Royal Horse Artillery and at the Tower of London by the Honourable Artillery Company.

 Flags at royal residences